-44 Instagram Statistics and Facts Updated for 2021
+55 Instagram Statistics And Facts For 2024

 |Kendall Jenner

-Over the last decade, Instagram and YouTube have significantly contributed and given rise to the career choice of ‘Influencer’ with content creators able to earn an income from their posts and videos.
+Over the last decade, Instagram and YouTube have significantly contributed to the creator economy, giving rise to the career choice of “influencer.”

+Today, content creators are able to earn a considerable income from their posts and videos.

-Even a micro-influencer can earn some income as a side hustle with only a modest amount of followers:
+Even a micro-influencer can earn significant income with only a modest amount of followers:

-26. A micro-influencer with only 10k followers can earn $88 per post – they would need to post daily to make the average median wage.

-27. A mid-level influencer with 100k followers can earn $200 per post – they would need to post over 3 times a week to make the median wage.

-28. A high-level influencer with a million followers can earn $670 per post – they would need to post once a week to make the median wage.
+33. A web celebrity with 1 million or more followers can earn up to $5,865 per post.

-Top Brands on Instagram
+Top Brands On Instagram

-29. As mentioned above, the top account with the most followers on Instagram, is Instagram, with 390 million followers.
-Removing Instagram’s own account from the list, National Geographic is the top followed brand.
+34. As mentioned above, the top account with the most followers on Instagram is the company itself, with 664 million followers.
+Removing Instagram’s own account from the list, Nike is the top-followed brand with 307 million followers.

 By removing the individual influencer’s accounts, we can reveal the brands with the most followers on the platform.

-Sports and especially football are the predominant niche that are heavily investing into their Instagram account.
+Sports, especially football, are the predominant niche heavily investing in their Instagram presence.

 |Brand